 The Society partners with Intel—along with dozens of other corporate, academic, government and science-focused sponsors—who provide the support and awards for Intel ISEF.

-Intel ISEF is hosted each year in a different city (Los Angeles, Pittsburgh and Phoenix through 2019).
+Intel ISEF is hosted each year in a different city.
 The Local Arrangements Committees from each city partner with the Society and Intel to provide support for the event including the recruitment of thousands of volunteers and judges and in organizing an education outreach day in which more than 3,000 middle and high school students visit.